-“Yet the law is not of faith, but ‘the man who does them shall live by them’”
+“Yet the law is not of faith, but ‘the man who does them shall live by them.'”

 Yet the law is not of faith,

-Law does not find its origin in faith but in works because the very nature of law is the opposite of faith.
+The law does not find its origin in faith but in works because the very nature of law is the opposite of faith.
 Law and faith are mutually exclusive ways of salvation.
 They are contradictory systems.

 but “the man who does them shall live by them.”

-Paul quotes Leviticus 18:5 to prove that only perfect obedience of the law is acceptable to God.
+Paul quotes Leviticus 18:5 to prove that only perfect obedience to the law is acceptable to God.
 The law demands that we live up to its directions perfectly.
 God’s standards are perfect.
 Any failure collects a curse.

 “For they being ignorant of God’s righteousness, and seeking to establish their own righteousness, have not submitted to the righteousness of God.
 For Christ is the end of the law for righteousness to everyone who believes.
-For Moses writes about the righteousness which is of the law, ‘The man who does those things shall live by them‘” (Romans 10:3-5).
+For Moses writes about the righteousness which is of the law, ‘The man who does those things shall live by them ‘” (Romans 10:3-5).

-Since no one can perfectly keep the law, God puts all those who try under the curse, based on their own premise.
+Since no one can perfectly keep the law, God puts all those who try under the curse based on their own premise.
 If they fail at any point, they fall under condemnation.

 Law and faith are diametrically opposed ways of salvation.